New Jersey Audubon Conservation Priorities – September 2022 through August 2025

 The New Jersey Audubon Society is a privately supported, not-for profit, statewide membership organization.
 Founded in 1897, and one of the oldest independent Audubon societies, New Jersey Audubon fosters environmental awareness and a conservation ethic among New Jersey’s citizens; protects New Jersey’s birds, mammals, other animals, and plants, especially endangered and threatened species; and promotes the conservation of New Jersey’s valuable natural habitats.

-New Jersey Audubon has a twofold mission: to connect people and nature and to steward the nature of today for the people of tomorrow.
-To realize the twofold mission, New Jersey Audubon has articulated a set of specific goals focused on engaging people, saving species and conserving and restoring habitat:
+New Jersey Audubon has a twofold mission: to connect all people with nature and to steward the nature of today for all people of tomorrow.
+To realize the twofold mission, New Jersey Audubon has articulated a set of quantitative and qualitative goals focused on engaging people, conserving and restoring habitat, saving species and addressing diversity, equity, inclusivity and justice challenges and opportunities.

 We will achieve these goals by deploying a set of core strategies across a suite of landscapes where we will track specific metrics.
 Taken together this provides the clarity of how we work and where we work.
 Our core strategies are: